-9 Ways To Keep Your Food Fresh For LongerPOSTED ON Apr 04, 2020
+9 Ways To Keep Your Food Fresh For LongerUPDATED ON Jul 12, 2022

 An average Aussie household bin contains up to 40% avoidable food waste.
 That amount is pretty staggering, particularly when we learn that the idea of “avoidable” waste means we literally bought and even prepped that food with the best intentions of eating it, but we didn’t.

 With panic buying, and isolation ramping up, there’s more we can all be doing to cut down on food waste and helping space out those trips to the shops.
 One area is looking at how to keep our fresh produce fresher for longer.
 Here’s 9 hacks to keep your food fresher for longer.